 Whether Osama bin Laden was behind the terror attack on September 11, 2001, does not depend on him having confessed on any video or audio tape.

 A person suspected of a crime does not walk, merely by denying his guilt.
 Likewise, a person is not guilty merely because he confesses.

 One could be facetious and point to the missing confession from George W. Bush that he, together with others, should have been the real guilty persons behind the terror attack on September 11, 2001.
-If the claim that Osama bin Laden is not behind the attack, because he himself denies it, is to be taken seriously, it also means that George W. Bush is not guilty either (something often hinted at by the Truth Movement) since he has not even said anything about his own guilt.
+If the claim that Osama bin Laden is not behind the attack, because he himself denies it, is to be taken seriously, it also means that George W. Bush is not guilty either (something often hinted at by the) since he has not even said anything about his own guilt.
 Ultimately, it means that since nobody has taken the blame, the terror attack has not even happened.

 The claim of a missing confession is also found among Holocaust deniers who point to a missing order from Adolf Hitler about the systematic extermination of the Jews during the Second World War.
 It is argued that, if such an order cannot be found, the Jews were not exterminated by the Nazis.4

 The claim even contradicts itself: If the person in the video does not say that it was al Qaeda that was behind, it is irrelevant if the person is Osama bin Laden or not.
 Likewise, if the person is not Osama bin Laden, it is irrelevant what the person says.

 Despite the divergent interpretations the whole translation clearly shows that Osama bin Laden has taken responsibility for the terror attack on September 11, 2001.

 Watching the whole video, instead of a single carefully chosen distorted frame, it is obvious that the person is Osama bin Laden.

 - Løbeseddel, i11time.dk